Blah Blah Blah (Kesha song)

 "Blah Blah Blah" is a song by American recording artist Kesha from her debut album, Animal (2010).
 Produced by Benny Blanco, and co-written by Kesha, Blanco, Neon Hitch and Sean Foreman, it was released as the album's second single on January 29, 2010, and features 3OH!3.
 Initial writing of the song took place when Kesha, Blanco, Hitch and Foreman were discussing which sex talked more and which one was more "obnoxious."
 The song is a midtempo electropop song that speaks of men in the same way that they have talked about women in the music industry.
 The lyrics depict a woman who would rather have sex than listen to a man speak and features blatant come-ons throughout the song.

-The single achieved commercial success by reaching the top five in Australia and Canada, whilst charting within the top ten in the United States and New Zealand.
+The single achieved commercial success by reaching the top five in Australia and Canadian Hot 100, while charting within the top ten on the United States Billboard Hot 100, New Zealand, and Luxembourg.
 The song became Kesha's second top ten single in Australia, Canada and the United States.
+It was certified 3× platinum by the Recording Industry Association of America (RIAA) for selling three million equivalent units in the United States.

 The music video for "Blah Blah Blah" was directed by Brendan Malloy.
 The video follows similar suit to the song's lyrics.
 It depicts Kesha getting hit on by a variety of different men and her continually rejecting them.
-Kesha and 3OH!3 performed the song on ninth season of American Idol to promote the single.
+Kesha and 3OH!3 performed the song on the ninth season of American Idol to promote the single.

 Writing and inspiration

-"Blah Blah Blah" was written by Kesha alongside Neon Hitch, Sean Foreman, and Benny Blanco, who also produced the song.
-Kesha said that the song originated from a discussion they had in the studio on the politics of female-male relationships which Kesha later explained, "The song came about when the people that wrote it — me, Benny Blanco, Neon Hitch and [3OH!3's] Sean Foreman — all got in a room, and they were talking about how chicks talk too much," [...]
+"Blah Blah Blah" was written by Kesha alongside Neon Hitch, Sean Foreman, and Benny Blanco, who also produced the ballad.
+Kesha said that the ballad originated from a discussion they had in the studio on the politics of female-male relationships which Kesha later explained, "The song came about when the people that wrote it — me, Benny Blanco, Neon Hitch and [3OH!3's] Sean Foreman — all got in a room, and they were talking about how chicks talk too much," [...]
 "And me and Neon were like, 'No, no, no, guys talk too much," [...]
 "So, we had this war of who were more obnoxious, chicks or dudes.
 And the song kind of came around from that conversation.
 I think I make a pretty fair point both in this video and in the song, that dudes are way more annoying."